 A study of advanced aviation topics that can be used for Federal Aviation Administration certification at the commercial pilot level.
 Includes preparation for the Federal Aviation Administration Commercial Airplane written test.
-Lecture Hrs=3.
-Lab Hrs=0 one in Summer terms

-Prerequisite: AIRP 2250
+Lecture Hrs=3, Lab Hrs=0 Prerequisite: AIRP 2250

-Corequisite: Two ground courses in Fall/Spring semesters;
+Corequisite: Two ground courses in Fall/Spring